-Statement of Community Involvement (SCI): A document which informs how a council will involve the community on all major planning applications and in the preparation of documents making up the Local Plan.
+Statement of Consultation Community Involvement (SCI): (Formerly known as Statement of Community Involvement).
+A document which informs how a council will involve the community on all major planning applications and in the preparation of documents making up the Local Plan.